tycrek/degoogle/README.md

 - Assistant
   - [Mycroft Android](https://github.com/MycroftAI/Mycroft-Android) - Android client for Mycroft.
 Must be built in IDE; no pre-built binaries are available.
   - [Ara](https://github.com/FultonBrowne/Ara-android) - Open-source virtual assistant for Android.
 Can replace Google Assistant (home button functionality) on most devices.
 Either uses the authors server by default, or you can [run your own server](https://github.com/FultonBrowne/Ara-Server).
 Thanks @FultonBrowne (author of Ara)
+- Play Services Framework
+  - [microG](https://microg.org/) - A re-implementation of Google’s proprietary Android user space apps and libraries.
+It allows to use more precise navigation (which is proprietary in standard Android ROMs) and optionally receive push messages (requires connection to Google's servers, but also supports routing this connection through Tor).
+Thanks @notpushkin

 **Android launchers**: